vangelif/Portfolio/README.md

 **MOBILE MENU** is a project that we are applying our knowledge on HTML and CSS and Javascript to showcase our most crisp and pristine projects.
 ## 🛠 Built With <a name="built-with"></a>

-- Use of HTML, CCS and JavaScript
+- Use of HTML, CCS and JS

 ### Tech Stack <a name="tech-stack"></a>